- Sign in with a Microsoft account

 Which Microsoft account should I use?

-If you have more than one Microsoft account (formerly Windows Live ID), you’ll need to choose which one to use when you sign in to your phone.
-Once you sign in, you can't easily change your mind (at least not without the risk of losing information or purchases).
+If you have more than one Microsoft account, you'll need to choose which one to use when you sign in to your new Windows Phone.
+Once you sign in, you can't easily change your mind (at least not without the risk of losing information or things you've bought).
 So you'll want to think carefully beforehand about how you use your accounts.
-Which one has information that’s hardest to change?
-Have you spent money using one that you’d hate to lose?
-Do all of your friends know you by just one?
-And is it possible to combine any of your options into a single account?
+Which one has information that's hardest to change?
+Have you spent money on something that you'd hate to lose?
+Will it be challenging to get friends to use a new address?
+And—best-case scenario—is it possible to change any of your accounts to use a new email address?

 A wizard to help you choose

-We've put together the Choose a Microsoft account wizard (English only) to help you sort out your choices, and in some cases even help you narrow down the number of accounts you use into a single one.
+We've put together the Choose a Microsoft account wizard (English only) to help you sort out your choices, and in some cases even help you narrow down the number of email addresses you use into a single one.

-Enter the email addresses for the accounts you use and we'll walk you through what you'll need to do to use just one for all of your accounts (including your phone).
+Enter the email addresses for the accounts and services you use and we'll walk you through what you'll need to do to use just one for everything.
 We'll even give you a to-do list that you can print and check off as you go.